Passports and Visas

 - Koç University Pre-Arrival page (scroll down to Visa, Residence and Health Insurance section)

 UK Visa InformationYou need a visa to study in the UK but the process and type vary depending on your length of stay.

-For programs lasting less than 6 months, you do not need to apply for a visa prior to arrival in the UK, but you will need to provide required documents at your UK port of entry.
-However, CIE strongly recommends getting proper documentation prior to departure.
-If you want to do that, you will apply for the Short-Term Study Visa.
-You cannot work at all during that time, and you cannot extend this visa once you receive it.
+For programs lasting less than 6 months, U.S. citizens do not need to apply for a visa prior to arrival in the UK, but you will need to provide required documents at your UK port of entry.
+Other nationalities can check the Standard Visitor Visa website to see if they will need to apply in advance.
+You cannot work on or extend a Standard Visitor Visa.